-The User Application supports the concept of XSS (Cross-Site Scripting) blacklists to allow you to prevent scripting attacks.
+The User Application supports the concept of XSS (Cross-Site Scripting) blacklists to help you to prevent scripting attacks.
 The XSS blacklists prevent XSS injection in the free text input fields within the Detail portlet, approval flow, and role assignments pages within the application.

-The User Application provides default values for two blacklists, one for the Detail Portlet, and one for the workflow system (which handles the approval flow and role assignments pages).
+The User Application provides default values for two blacklists, one for the Detail Portlet, and another for the workflow system (which handles the approval flow and role assignments pages).
 However, you can customize the blacklists to suit the requirements of your environment.

-To customize the either of the blacklists, you need to enter the words or characters you want to block in the sys-configuration-xmldata.xml file.
-In Tomcat, you can find this file in the <tomcat\home>/conf folder.
-Open the file with a UTF-8 friendly editor.
+To customize the either of the blacklists, you need to enter the words or characters you want to block in the ism-configuration.properties file.
+In Tomcat, you can find this file in the <tomcat_home>/conf folder.